bmzantout/Binary-Search-Trees/README.md

 # Binary-Search-Trees
-This Java project is a group project implemented in collaboration with my colleague.
+This Java project is a group project implemented in collaboration with my colleague Zeynep Sude Bal.

 ## Data Structures and Algorithms Project
 ## Introduction